putterer/csi-client-app/README.md

 # CSI Client App

 This application allows obtaining, processing, previewing, recording and replaying CSI, ECG and acceleration data sent by multiple devices.
+The corresponding server application for receiver devices and OpenWRT based routers can be found at [https://github.com/putterer/csi-server](https://github.com/putterer/csi-server).

 It was initially developed as part of my bachelor's thesis and therefore includes code about indoor localization as well as trilateration using RSSI.
 The python implementation of the [SpotFi](https://web.stanford.edu/~skatti/pubs/sigcomm15-spotfi.pdf) algorithm was removed from this repository.